violinist-dev/docs/content/commit_message_convention.md

 }
 {{< /highlight >}}

-Violinist will not format its commit message.
+Violinist will not format its commit messages.
 It will be like:

 `Update symfony/flex`